- Our School

 St Christopher’s LS Department operates an ‘open door’ policy for all students and staff alike, and welcomes parents to drop in before school for a quick chat or by appointment.

-Pupils are provided with the opportunity to develop transferable skills and strategies to take into other learning contexts.
-Pupils are aware of their own targets and are encouraged to take risks alongside a supportive adult.
+Students are provided with the opportunity to develop transferable skills and strategies to take into other learning contexts.
+Students are aware of their own targets and are encouraged to take risks alongside a supportive adult.

-Regular coffee afternoons allow staff, pupils and parents to share learning experiences and the end of year LS Awards ceremony and party offer the perfect opportunity to celebrate everyone’s personal achievements.
+Regular coffee afternoons allow staff, students and parents to share learning experiences and the end of year LS Awards ceremony and party offer the perfect opportunity to celebrate everyone’s personal achievements.

 We have a targeted and inclusive approach to learning support and we pride ourselves in our flexible and friendly approach.
 We work closely with the school Counselling, Head of Department and Head of Year teams to provide a fully integrated service in our Senior School.